 On one hand, modernist sans serifs or neo-grotesques are an unobtrusive, basic, or even default choice for continuous texts.
 On the other, they may be selected to make a strong stylistic statement in posters, magazines, or book covers — exhibiting minimalism or unaesthetics.
 To fit these different objectives, Adapter needed different shapes.

-Adapter Text looks as if it were designed by a typographer who cares mostly about ergonomics, ease of reading, and an even rhythm.
-Emphasized design features, generous spacing, overall openness, and slightly squarish counters that lend themselves well to low resolutions were all made to honour the reading experience.
+Adapter Text acts as if it were designed by a typographer who cares mostly about ergonomics, ease of reading, and an even rhythm.
+The straighter baseline, generous spacing, overall openness, and clearer letter constructions all lend themselves well to low resolutions, honouring the reading experience.

-Adapter Display, on the other hand, was designed by an architect — a lover of symmetry, alignment, impact, and black colour.
-Its round shapes are rounder and its spiky parts, spikier.
+Adapter Display looks like it was designed by an architect — a lover of impact, symmetry, alignment, and black colour.
+Its round shapes are more fluid than Adapter Text and its letterforms more dynamic.
 It remains casually uninvolved, but it has personality.
-It is tightly spaced for a striking impact in headlines.
-The display sizes also permit a wider range of usable weights.
+It is tightly spaced for a striking impression in headlines.
+Targeting display sizes permits it a wider range of usable weights.

 Adapter Arabic is also available as a single, lightweight variable font, packing the whole range of weights, the size-specific Display and Text variants, and even italics into a single, feather-light file.